codingfatale/alecView/README.md

 ## Getting Started
 For development install chatterbot and make sure the correct Python is present, update if needed.
-To install the yml files, find the chatter-bot corpus location and add the jobs folder inside the data folder.
+To install the YAML files, find the chatter-bot corpus location and add the jobs folder inside the data folder.

 ## Built with:
 * python - the language used
 * flask - framework
 * [chatterbot](https://github.com/gunthercox/ChatterBot) - open source python library
-*  custom yml files for training
+*  custom YAML files for training

 ## Versions
 * Web - built with Flask and ChatterBot